bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 == Changelog ==

+= Version 3.0.3 =
+- Fixed a bug where domains were included in the disallow list even when they were supposed to be allowed. (#16)

 = Version 3.0.2 =
 - Updated Lithuanian translation (thanks @batiufa)
 - Fixed an array offset warning (#14)